- Support

-What if your application is suffering from a memory leak which requires the JVM to be restarted at least once per week?
-It needs to be restarted during a time when the system is not used, at times when system administrators are home in bed.
+- It needs to be restarted during a time when the system is not used, at times when system administrators are home in bed.

 Solution |

 The Java Service Wrapper provides a way to schedule tasks such as restarts, shutdowns, thread dumps, custom events, etc. in a cross platform way using the Wrapper's timer functionality.
 Timers are defined within the Wrapper's configuration file, making it possible to reliably contain all such settings within the application themselves.
 This makes it easy to deploy the application to multiple servers and know that everything will work consistently.
 Timers can be scheduled for specific times and days of the week, or at intervals ranging from once per week down to every second.
-This flexibility makes it easy to plan backups or downtimes at times which least inconvenience your users, and at the same time allows your system administrators to reduce overtime by working regular hours. |
+This flexibility makes it easy to plan backups or downtimes at times which least inconvenience your users.
+It also allows your system administrators to reduce overtime by working regular hours. |

 Technical Overview |